Autumn is cold season: here’s how to strengthen your immune system with natural vitamin C

 How much vitamin C do you really need?

-Recipe for a homemade vitamin C power shot
+Recipe: your homemade vitamin C power shot

 Ingredients: